le717/Blocks/Documentation/Format-Details.md

 [`UTF-8-NOBOM`](http://en.wikipedia.org/wiki/UTF-8#Byte_order_mark) encoding.
 Any other encodings will crash *Island Xtreme Stunts*.
 * The files are located in [`cdc\Z14WPO`](about:blank), [`cdc\Z14WPO\LEVELS`](about:blank), [`cdc\Z14WWH`](about:blank), and [`cdc\Z14WWH\LEVELS`](about:blank).
 They do not exist in any other folders.
+* [`cdc\Z14WPO\LEVELS`](about:blank) contains the levels for the *Trouble in Store* minigame at the Post Office, and [`cdc\Z14WWH\LEVELS`](about:blank) the levels in Jack O'Trade's store.
-* They are named according to the level number in-game: `LEVEL1.TXT`, located in `Z14WWH\LEVELS`, is the first level for *Trouble in Store*.
+* They are named according to the level number in-game.
+For example, `LEVEL1.TXT`, located in [`cdc\Z14WWH\LEVELS`](about:blank), is the first level for Jack O' Trades store.
 * They consist of `10` (ten) lines: the first is a letter, followed by the Hex values `01 00 00`, and a number.
  The next `9` (nine) lines are the level itself (laid out in a 13x8 grid).
 The last line ends with ```\r\n``` and a space.
+* The first and last lines of the files can be safely removed, without the game crashing.
 * All blocks must be indented to the left, that is, the first letter must be to the left of the other letter in a blank area.
 However, blocks on the left corner must be indented to the right, with the second letter offset to the right of the other letter, also in a blank area
 (more on that in [**Building With Blocks**](Tutorial.md))
 * If a barrier wall is on the left corner, another barrier wall can be added directly to its right, provided the second follows the same indention.
-This is possible until either the end of the row or the first block indented to the left.
+This is possible until either the end of the row or the first block indented to the left is reached.
 * It is possible to place any type of block where Pepper spawns at the beginning of the level.
 He always starts on the seventh square on the bottom row - directly in the middle of the row.
 If you put a barrier block there, he'll just spawn on it.
 * It is impossible to add new rows to a level from the level file alone.